JigyasuPrakash/verve/README.md

 ![Snap](https://github.com/JigyasuPrakash/verve/blob/master/images/3.png)

-As shown in the figure (k), line P1 P2 is partially visible.
-It is subdivided in two equal Parts P1 P3 and P3 P2 (see Fig. k (b)).
+Here, line P1 P2 is partially visible.
+It is subdivided in two equal Parts P1 P3 and P3 P2.
 Both the line segments are tested for visibility and found to be partially visible.
-Both line segments are then subdivided in two equal parts to get midpoints P4 and P5 (see Fig. k (c)).
+Both line segments are then subdivided in two equal parts to get midpoints P4 and P5.

 It is observed that line segments P1 P4 and P5 P2 are completely invisible and hence rejected.
 However, line segment P3 P5 is completely visible and hence drawn.
 The remaining line segment P4 P3 is still partially visible.
 It is then subdivided to get midpoint P6.
 It is observed that P6 P3 is completely visible whereas P4 P6 is partially visible.

 Thus P6 P3 line segment is drawn and P4 P6 line segment is further subdivided into equal parts to get midpoint P7.
-Now, it is observed that line segment P4 P7 is completely invisible and line segment P7 P6 is completely visible (see Fig. k (f)), and there is no further partially visible segment.
+Now, it is observed that line segment P4 P7 is completely invisible and line segment P7 P6 is completely visible, and there is no further partially visible segment.

 ### Pseudo Code